 I graduated with honors from Columbia Journalism School, where I studied as an Anne O’Hare McCormick Scholar, in 2013, and from UCLA with honors in 2008.
 My master’s thesis at Columbia focused on how Guyana’s history and politics re-manifested in interracial relationships between Indian and African Guyanese in New York.
 It was at UCLA that I started doing radio.

-I love shoe-leather reporting but am invested in studying how journalism evolves with changing technology and making stories accessible to diverse communities, especially in the realm of audio.
+I love shoe-leather reporting and being a student of the world.
 I’ve received training in hostile environment and emergency first aid, on the ethics of reporting in emergencies, and on best practices for reporting on mental health.
 As journalism evolves with changing technology, I am also keen on staying involved with how to make audio content more shareable and accessible on smart speakers and digital devices.

 This website showcases most of my work; you can click on the hashtags to see stories by that topic.
 Please feel free to reach out with ideas, constructive criticism or a hello.
 I am also available for freelance story commissions, consulting and audio production work.

 P.S.
 My website’s current cover photo is from a 2009 cycling trip through Japan’s Shimanami Kaido, a long expressway that connects Japan’s big island of Honshu to its smaller island of Shikoku through several small islands and bridges.
 This photo of the Kurushima-Kaikyō Bridge — the world’s longest suspension bridge — connects Shikoku with a tiny island called Ōshima.
 I made the photo with a Kodak disposable film camera. 🙂